rkaippully/webgear/pages/guide/introduction.md

     ```

 !!! tip
-    If this is the first time, it will take a long time to download and build the dependencies.
-Subsequent builds will
+    If this is the first time you are setting up the project, it will take a long time to download and build the
-    use cached artifacts and will be faster.
+    dependencies.
+Subsequent builds will use cached artifacts and will be faster.